RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

   - Surya said he’s fine with the plan.
 - Didn’t need 5th PCB round order.

+# Website work: April 16, 2024

+Objective: Finish making voltage, current, apparent power, and real power graphs for power quality and submeter.

+- After having the backend server get the data from the database, I set up a websocket connection between the frontend and backend.
+This is done by connecting API endpoints together and using the Socket.io library.
+By setting up a websocket, I can allow instantaneous data transfer.
+- Setting up the websocket took some debugging since I was using a library called WebSocket first.
+This libary was extremely hard to use since there wasn't much documentation.
+Rather than spending hours debugging the issues from this websocket connection, I pivoted to the Socket.io library, which worked right away.
+- Now that I'm able to get data to transfer between the frontend and backend, I created the graphs by using the Chart.js library.
+- This library works by setting the x and y-axis of the graph, and then filling in the data field.
+Filling in the data field just required me to iterate through the array that the data was stored in.
+For example, for the voltage data, I just needed to iterate through the voltage array that contained all the voltage data.
+- After a few hours of debugging since I wasn't indexing through the array properly since I wasn't sure how to render a new chart every second, I was able to get the graphs to work.
+The graphs can be seen in this repo in the video titled "Short Demo.mp4".
+- The code for all this can be found in the following directory: client/src/Content/QualityContent.js.

 # TA Meeting: April 17, 2024

 Objective of session: Go over our progress and ask Surya any questions.
 Also did a mock demo to go over what to expect for the final demo.